rfunk82/RFLoader/README.md

 You can customize the Animated Loader color (Provide a UIColor) and also you can choose from 3 different animations.
 You can also provide an image name and animate that image as a loader.

+You can also remove the loader with 3 different animations:

+    removeLoader
+    removeLoaderWithSuccess:YES
+    removeLoaderWithSuccess:NO

 ## How To Get Started